 The UWSA By-law, enacted October 28, 2021, dictates how the association operates at the level of the board and member meetings.

 As a not-for-profit corporation, we have to follow the Ontario Not-for-Profit Corporations Act (ONCA).
 The Ontario government has a great guide to ONCA, which covers the responsibilities of directors and the rights and responsibilities of members, among other things.
-Our by-law is kind of like an extension of that legislation, adding more detail about how we operate specifically.
+Our by-law is an extension of that legislation, adding more detail about how we operate specifically.

 What’s in the by-law?